-Safe & Caring Schools
+Safe and Accepting Schools

 Building positive places to learn and work together

 Peel District School Board, that’s our priority, too.
 We’re committed to providing a healthy, supportive learning and working environment for our students and staff.
 We know that students achieve their best when they feel safe, nurtured, welcomed, engaged, respected and included.

 Years of research have shown that students are more successful at school and in life when they learn positive values from an early age.
 We work with parents and the community to help students develop social skills and appropriate behaviours as they learn and grow.